Nurturing the Roots ®

 NTR participants are immersed in the key areas of our curriculum: Thanksgiving, Traditional Tracking & Survival Skills, Nature Awareness, Peacemaking, Cultural Awareness, The Arts of Life, Personal Development, Community Education, Ceremony, Leadership, International Community and Renewal.
 Each day follows a traditional learning model offered to us by our mentors from the Iroquois Confederacy.

-These programs, when completed, will have graduated over 170 people, many of whom have already gone on to create their own mentorship circles, programs and/or curricula based on NTR teachings.
+These programs, when completed, will have graduated more than 260 people, many of whom have already gone on to create their own mentorship circles, programs and/or curricula based on NTR teachings.

 A sampling of projects from around the world which have sprung from the inspiration of our mentor graduates: